jazzband/django-fsm-log/README.md

 ### Advanced Usage
 You can change the behaviour of this app by turning on caching for StateLog records.
-Simply add `DJANGO_FSM_LOG_CACHE_BACKEND = 'backend_name'` to your project's settings file.
-This will store any pending StateLog records in the cache using the cache backend you specified.
+Simply add `DJANGO_FSM_LOG_CACHE_BACKEND = 'django_fsm_log.backends.CachedBackend'` to your project's settings file.

+The StateLog object is now available after the `django_fsm.signals.pre_transition` signal is fired, but is deleted from the cache and persisted to the database after `django_fsm.signals.post_transition` is fired.

+This is useful if:
+- you need immediate access to StateLog details, and cannot wait until `django_fsm.signals.post_transition` has been fired
-This is useful if you need to verify whether or not the StateLog has been written to the database.
+- at any stage, you need to verify whether or not the StateLog has been written to the database

 Access to the pending StateLog record is available via the `pending_objects` manager

 ```python